Habibullah Khan: Assassination

 In the summer of 1918, an ultimatum was sent to Habibullah.
 The ultimatum demanded the formation of a constitutional government and was followed by a threat, which was disregarded.
 During prepared celebrations for his birthday, Habibullah was shot at while driving through the Shor Bazaar in Kabul.
 However, the bullet only hit the car he was driving in.

 Habibullah requested Mustufi Husain Khan to find the assailants, and utilized this attempt to remove political dissenters and reformers against his government.
-Mustufi Husain identified numerous people, including associates of Mahmud Tarzi such as Abdul Rahman Ludin, and Abdul Hadi Dawai.
-Mustufi Husain also identified the Habibullah's son, Amanullah Khan as being involved.
+Mustufi Husain identified numerous people, including associates of Mahmud Tarzi such as AbdulRahman Ludin, and AbdulHadi Dawai.
+Mustufi Husain also identified Habibullah's son, Amanullah Khan as being involved.
 This was, however, disregarded entirely.
 With the winter of 1918—1919 approaching, as well as a Spanish flu outbreak in Kabul, Habibullah retreated to his winter quarters in Jalalabad, leaving Amanullah Khan regent in Kabul as he left.
 In January 1919, Habibullah embarked on a hunt, and arrived in Kalagosh, an area in the province of Laghman.
-During the night of 19 February 1919, Military officer and close friend of Amanullah Khan, Shuja-ud-Daula Ghourbandi, managed to avoid Habibullah's bodyguards, and shot him through the ear at very close range, killing him.
+During the night of 19 February 1919, a military officer and close friend of Amanullah Khan, Shuja-ud-Daula Ghourbandi, managed to avoid Habibullah's bodyguards, and shot him through the ear at very close range, killing him.

 Habibullah's brother Nasrullah Khan briefly succeeded him as Emir and held power for a week between 21 and 28 February 1919 before being ousted and imprisoned by Amanullah Khan, Habibullah's third son.
 This occurred a few months before the Third Anglo-Afghan War.